david-vanderhaar/blog/_posts/2018-02-25-react-is-easy.md

 Now let's compare these steps of the generic game loop to the steps of a generic React component.
 The most common components will consist of three things: incoming data referred to as 'props' (or properties); a state which holds the current state of data passed in; and a render function that is responsible for using the data from state to display in terms of HTML.

-Folks, that is the description of a proper game loop!
+Folks, that is a proper game loop!
 After I realized how similar the component structure is to the game loop, learning React has been a blast because it allows me to practice new concepts in React expressed via simple web games.

 ## Forcing Your Focus
+When making games with JS, many people to choose HTML5’s canvas element, as it can aptly handle data updates; but force yourself to stick with simpler tags like divs and spans.
+This will keep your learning focused on what React has to offer.

+This will force you to:
+- rely more on className and CSS skills, which is invaluable to coders like me who lean on JS for style manipulation..
+- pass around props, maintain component states, and teach you how to lift state from child to parent

+In short, limiting yourself to developing a game with *only* React will force you to dig deep and use React for all it's worth.

 ## Fundamentals as a Foundation
+Your foundational knowledge will come from the Docs.
+If you decide to force your focus on what React is providing, the challenge of building a game with it will lead, you time and again, to their awesome documentation.
+By going through this process you will certainly catch tidbits of React knowledge you missed while going through the [Tic Tac Toe Tutorial](https://reactjs.org/tutorial/tutorial.html).

+One of the tidbits I missed when going through the basics was React's 'shouldComponentUpdate'.
+My first React-based game was a simple, tile-based RPG where each game tile was it's own component.
+Each level contained around 1200 of these tiny components, and with every action the player takes, all 1200 tiles would update.
+This resulted in a poorly optimaized game loop that took near 1000ms to render.
+That's when I went into the docs, on the search for something more practical.

+Making this game and keeping it optimized allowed me to internalize the 'shouldComponentUpdate' function and use it in more projects down the road.

+So, take a chance, learn React, and make a fun game!

-### Until Then
+### Until Next Time

 ## Take it Easy